calvinalvin/alexa-speechlet/README.md

 ##### Remember to call output()

-You must execute the `.output()` method on the speechlet instance in order to get the markup string. output() will not wrap the output in `<speak></speak>` xml nodes.
+You must execute the `output()` method on the speechlet instance in order to get the markup string. output() will not wrap the output in `<speak></speak>` xml nodes.
 If you are working with `alexa-sdk` the sdk will do that for you in the final output so the nodes were left out by default so it would be more convenient.
-If you, however, do want the output markup to be wrapped with the 'speak' nodes then you can call `.outputWithRootNode()`,
+If you, however, do want the output markup to be wrapped with the 'speak' nodes then you can call `outputWithRootNode()`,

 #### Methods